Cornell-Tech-Turtlebot/manipulation/Gazebo_Rviz_launcher/README.md

 ## How to use the scripts

+First, clone this repo and navigate to it on terminal.

 To run, (i) cd to Gazebo_Rviz_launcher (use "cd G*") and (ii) launch a terminal and execute 'bash om.sh'.
 <br>
 'om' is short for open manipulator.